 Preparing Your Pet for Fireworks

-The end of the year is near.
-Unfortunately, many people choose to welcome the New Year with a bang—literally.
+Unfortunately, many people choose to celebrate holidays with a bang—literally.
 Fireworks are popular this time of year and cause a lot of fear for pets everywhere.
 With a little planning, you can keep your pet calm during the celebration.
 Here are some tips for preparing your pet for fireworks before they start to erupt.

 Make Sure They Have Identification